 It is very important to make sure that the appid parameter is contained at the end of the URL.

+Now you can test your single sign-on.
 To test your configuration we recommend that all users log out and opening a new tab using incognito mode, or use a different browser.
 If the configuration with a new IdP fails, you can Restore the authentication protocol.

 In case the authenticator fails, you can review: